Go-Maun/Keegan-Lawrance-User-Documentation/docs/Installing-CLion.md

 {: .no_toc }
 This is what you will see after creating your file C file.
 <br/><br/>
-A ``Tip of the Day`` will show up.
+A "Tip of the Day" will show up.
 If you wish to read about what the IDE has to offer, feel free to read through all of the tips.
 Otherwise, click ``Close``.

 ![HelloWorld2](https://cdn.discordapp.com/attachments/498622698050813962/695051257370509312/unknown.png "helloworld 2")